rudderlabs/rudderstack-docs/destinations/marketing/qualtrics-website-feedback.md

 ### In the mobile Device Mode integration, is it possible to manually set the logic?

-Yes, you can manually set the logic using Qualtrics `property` API.
+Yes, you can manually set the logic using Qualtrics `Properties` class `setString` and `setNumber` API on Android and `setStringWithString` and `setNumberWithNumber` API on iOS.
 For more information, refer to the [**iOS documentation**](https://api.qualtrics.com/sdks/ZG9jOjgwNTgzNjY-getting-started-with-the-mobile-app-sdk-on-i-os) or the [**Android documentation**](https://api.qualtrics.com/sdks/ZG9jOjgwNTgzNjE-getting-started-with-mobile-app-sdk-on-android), depending on your implementation.

 ## Contact Us